sathyaguru/sathyaguru.github.io/_publications/2024-01-16-publication-1.md

 ---
-title: "What do primary care providers want to know when caring for patients living with frailty?
-An analysis of eConsult communications between primary care providers and specialists"
+title: 'What do primary care providers want to know when caring for patients living with frailty?
+An analysis of eConsult communications between primary care providers and specialists'
 collection: publications
 category: manuscripts
 permalink: /publication/2024-01-16-publication-1